kennzoid/Dingus/README.md

 Check to enable Developer Mode.

-Click on load packed extension, select the folder you created.
+Click on load unpacked extension, select the folder you created.